-After a 20-minute trip we anchored our kayaks on the protected northeast side of the island and made our way ashore.
-Once home to a 2-story hotel and annex, plus several outbuildings, a long dock, a vegetable garden and more, West Island is now inhabited by a rookery of loud and smelly seagulls.
-Gull bones, gull nests and flightless juvenile gulls littered the rocks and weeds, while the air was filled with the cacophonous cries of gulls and redolent with the stink of fish-based guano.
+After a 20-minute paddle, we anchored our kayaks on the protected northeast side of the island and made our way ashore.
+Once home to a two-story hotel and annex, plus several outbuildings, a long pier, and extensive vegetable garden, West Island is now inhabited by a rookery of loud and smelly seagulls.
+Gull bones, gull nests, and flightless juvenile gulls littered the rocks and weeds, while the air was filled with the cacophonous cries of the birds and redolent with the stink of fish-based guano.
 It’s no place for a picnic.

 West Island Time Travel

 The scene was obviously much different in the late 1800s, when the West Island Club welcomed some of the most powerful and wealthy men in the country, including Grover Cleveland, Cornelius Vanderbilt and JP Morgan.
 They came here to socialize and to fish, and their main quarry was striped bass, which patrolled the edges of the surf-pounded rocks and deep holes of the islands.
 According to the records maintained by the club, the fishing here was tremendous—at least for a time.

 But perhaps more remarkable than the number and size of the fish that were caught were the methods used to catch them.
 Although boats were used on occasion, most of the fishing was done from the rocks, just above the churning surf.
 The designated stations where anglers fished were known as “stands,” and each angler was allotted his spot the previous night via a roll of the dice.
 Guests were typically given the choicest stands as a matter of courtesy.
 In many places, iron stanchions were embedded in the rocks and catwalks constructed to provide supports for the anglers.